tanxpyox/rime-forge/README.md

-# Personal Rime Configuration Forge
+# Personal Rime Configuration Repo
 Hosts everything rime-related.

 ### How to install the rime-cantonese preset packages: